yasiryagi/helpdesk/roles/council-members/README.md

 Jsgenesis creates a Bounty Issue in the Community Repo with a new Bounty.
 This Bounty Issue is meant for the Council first and foremost, and ideally, the person(s) attempting, or successfully manages, to solve the Bounty should not even *need* to read this.

 In this Bounty Issue, Jsgenesis will explain/outline:
-- what the bounties is for
+- what the bounty is for
 - success events and their associated rewards
 - some restrictions/requirements
 - how the final submission should be made before it is graded by Jsgenesis